How to Submit an Article Online and Get Published

 For instance, don’t start your letter to Fast Company with “Dear Sir or Madam” as the name of the editor is clearly stated.
 And it is Diana Shi.
 So, make it personal and use the name.

-Also, what’s really vital.
+Also, here’s what really vital.
 Read the magazine’s guidelines super attentively.
 Did you do this?
 Well, read it once again.

 Imagine how many submissions online journals receive.
 The editorial team will likely reject 1) letters; 2) articles that do not follow the guidelines.